 If your husky gets into the water with you, stay in the pool’s shallow end.
 You can encourage them to swim towards you by slowly walking backward in the shallow end.

 Praise your pup as they start to come towards you and begin to swim.

 As your dog gets used to swimming, you can begin giving them more freedom to swim in the pool.

-You may want to try taking off your dog’s lifejacket once they are more confident swimming.
-Be sure that you are in the water with your dog when you do this so that if they do have trouble staying afloat, you can help.
+You may want to take off your dog’s life jacket once they swim more confidently.
+Be sure you are in the water with your dog so that if they have trouble staying afloat, you can help.

 Conclusion / Summary